-Figure 4 illustrates the dynamics of the RTO values for the primary path (8% loss rate) and the alternate path (5% loss rate) during a 4MB file transfer using AllRtxAlt.
-This specific transfer sent a total of 2,889 original transmissions on the primary path, of which 229 had to be retransmitted on the alternate path, and of those retransmissions, 14 were lost and re-retransmitted on the primary path.
-The RTO value of the primary path stays relatively low (average is 2.3 seconds) during most of the transfer, because successful new data transmission on the primary path updates the RTT estimation and reduces the RTO value (most likely back to the minimum of 1 second).
-On the other hand, the alternate path with a lower loss rate maintains an average RTO value of 5.9 seconds - more than double the primary's.
-Figure 4's graph for the alternate path shows that the alternate path's RTO reduces only three times.
+Fig. 4 illustrates the dynamics of the RTO values for the primary path (8% loss rate) and the alternate path (5% loss rate) during a 4 MB file transfer using AllRtxAlt.
+This specific transfer sent a total of 2889 original transmissions on the primary path, of which 229 had to be retransmitted on the alternate path, and of those retransmissions, 14 were lost and re-retransmitted on the primary path stays relatively low (average is 2.3 s) during most of the transfer, because successful new data transmission on the primary path updates the RTT estimation and reduces the RTO value (most likely back to the minimum of 1 s).
+On the other hand, the alternate path with a lower loss rate maintains an average RTO value of 5.9 s-more than double the primary's.
+Fig. 4's graph for the alternate path shows that the alternate path's RTO reduces only three times.
 In other words, only three heartbeats are successfully acked and used to measure the alternate path's RTT.
 The graph also shows seven timeouts exponentially increasing the RTO value of the alternate path.